-It is important to know that for general and cumulative channels, the sequence of operations is OP1, then OP2 and finally OP3.
+It is important to know that for general channels, the sequence of operations is OP1, then OP2, and finally OP3.

-It is possible to use a digital input in OPEN/CLOSE mode to form a general or cumulative channel.
+It is possible to use a digital input in OPEN/CLOSE mode to form a general channel.
 In this case, its values for operations are 0 (for CLOSE) and 1 (for OPEN).
-For example, this is useful if you want to stop the integration for the cumulative channel from an external signal.